Soparnik

 Soparnik is a traditional Croatian dish.
 It is usually a savoury pie with a filling of Swiss chard and onion.
 Other names are soparnjak, zeljanik or uljenjak.
 It is the most famous speciality of the Dalmatian region of Poljica, between Split and Omiš.
 The original season for the dish was the colder time of the year when older, sweeter chard was available.
 In the past, it was prepared as a fasting dish and for celebrations.

-Soparnik is a simple dish made from common ingredients from the region: chard with onions and olive oil between two thin sheets of unleavened dough made from the finest flour.
+Soparnik is a simple dish made from common ingredients from the region: chard with garlic and olive oil between two thin sheets of unleavened dough made from the finest flour.
 It is baked on the stone of a hot open hearth (komin), while being covered with fine embers and ash.
 Among the numerous local variations there are also sweet ones, for example with nuts, dried fruits or cinnamon.

 The preparation method of the soparnik is a protected intangible cultural heritage of Croatia.
 In 2016, the European Commission entered the dish in the register of protected designations of origin and protected geographical indications.